MPhelan91/Count/README.md

 ### Support or Contact

-Having trouble with Count for iOS, or would you just like to give feedback?
+Having trouble with Count for iOS, or would you like to offer feedback?
 Please Contact us at count.contact.us@gmail.com